 States rethink data centers as ‘electricity hogs’ strain the grid

-High-voltage transmission lines provide electricity to data centers in Loudon County, Va., home to the world’s largest concentration of data centers.
+High-voltage transmission lines provide electricity to data centers in Loudon County, Virginia, home to the world’s largest concentration of data centers.
 Lawmakers in Virginia and other states are rethinking how incentive programs for data centers may impact the electric grid, clean energy goals and utility rates for other consumers.
-Ted Shaffrey/The Associated Press
+(Ted Shaffrey/The Associated Press)

 State Sen. Norm Needleman championed the 2021 legislation designed to lure major data centers to Connecticut.